kixlab/cs374-spring-2017/internal/18-Color-Typography.md

 - metaphor
 - aesthetics

-Color as identity of a service / brand - consistently using the main color in various parts of the interface - Facebook: blue - Twitter: skyblue
+Color as identity of a service / brand - consistently using the main color in various parts of the interface

+- Facebook: blue
+- Twitter: skyblue
+- YouTube: red
+- Naver: green

-Mac OS’s window control - traffic light metaphor: but does that match with the actions? - double duty: tell you what it does, color associated
+Mac OS’s window control

+- traffic light metaphor: but does that match with the actions?
+- double duty: tell you what it does, color associated

+## Brand Identitiy: iMac

+As part of his comeback strategy for Apple, Jobs unveiled the unique, transparent, curvy and colorful "Bondi Blue" design of the first iMac G3.
+Advertisements for the all-in-one computer portrayed it as "Chic.
+Not geek.”
+"The whole thing is translucent, you can see into it — it's so cool," Jobs said onstage, as all sides of the iMac were being shown to the audience via a wireless camera.
+"The back of this thing looks better than the front of the other guys'," he went on to say.
+Apple also pushed the fresh look of the new iMac in a series of commercials featuring the voice of actor Jeff Goldblum.
+In one television spot, Goldblum noted that the iMac was "more colorful" than the competition currently on the market.
+Of course, the key to Apple's strategy with the first iMac "G3" was not just its color.
+The desktop was also somewhat controversial at the time for omitting a 3.5-inch floppy disk drive — a legacy feature that virtually all computers at the time included.
+But colors became even more important to the G3 iMac in January of 1999, when the "Bondi Blue" shade was replaced with blueberry, strawberry, tangerine, grape and lime.
+In all, the iMac G3 was eventually released in a total of 13 different "flavors," which also included graphite, ruby, sage, snow, indigo, and the psychadelic "Flower Power" and "Blue Dalmatian" configurations.
+Apple's iMac G3 was released in a total of 13 different "flavors," making it one of the most colorful products in the company's history.
 ## Lab in the Wild blog

-What you’ll find is that it’s often a combination of - low-level human perception - high-level design issues
+skipped

 ## Activity: Evaluate
+8 mins

 ## Activity: Improve
+8-10 mins

 # Video Break
+nothing

 # Typography

-pattern in how we approach different design-related topics in this class (layout, color, typography, etc.)

-- low-level understanding: how the human cognitive process works
-- high-level design considerations (identity, aesthetics, emotion)

 ## Factors that matter